 Centre for Wellbeing: the University’s team of professional counsellors, and mental health workers offer confidential support free of charge.
 You are encouraged to speak to a member of their ThriveWell team.
 They can help with a whole range of issues that may be affecting you as a result of the bullying.
 They offer a range of daily drop-in sessions (Monday to Friday during term-time).
 You can also pre-book one-to-one sessions (in-person or online) with our advisers.
 Please also contact them via email if you have any specific questions.
+You can also view the full range of support services available to you.

 University of Surrey Students Union (USSU): is a free confidential, impartial service where students can get advice and information on academic and personal issues, including advice on procedures and representation at meetings.
+You can also use their Talk Together service which is a confidential in-person wellbeing service for students, run by trained student volunteers.
+You can book a 25-minute one-to-one session to talk about your wellbeing, any issues you’re having or anything you’d like to get off your chest.
+Whether you’re feeling stressed, sad, lonely, or just need someone to listen.

 Disability and Neuroinclusion Service: The University’s dedicated disability advisers can provide advice, guidance, and support to students about a range of practical adjustments to your studies.